-Figure 3.3 provides the number of customers that have been paid a GSL based on the duration of interruptions experienced during the year.
+Figure 3.3 provides the number of customers who have been paid a GSL based on the duration of interruptions experienced during the year.
 Figure 3.3 indicates that GSL payments are currently being paid to more than one per cent of customers5 (and fewer than two per cent of customers).
+The reliability experienced by the worst served one per cent of customers is worse than the average reliability experienced by the worst served one per cent of feeders.